-The information for the Funds for the periods shown were audited by Tait, Weller & Baker LLP, an independent registered public accounting firm.
-The report of Tait, Weller & Baker LLP, along with each Predecessor Fund's financial statements, is included in the respective Predecessor Fund's annual report to shareholders for the fiscal year ended December 31, 2023 and are incorporated by reference into the Statement of Additional Information, which are available, free of charge, upon request from the Funds.
+The information for the Funds for the fiscal year ended December 31, 2024 were audited by Cohen & Company, Ltd. ("Cohen & Co"), an independent registered public accounting firm.
+The information for the Funds for the fiscal years ended December 31, 2023, 2022, 2021, and 2020 were audited by another independent registered public accounting firm.
+Cohen & Co's report, along with the Funds' financial statements, are incorporated by reference into the Statement of Additional Information and are included in the annual financial statements, which are available, free of charge, upon request from the Funds.